nvinayvarma189/nvinayvarma189.github.io/content/posts/habit-sustaining.md

 [taxonomies]
 Blog-Tags = ["Habits"]
 +++
+# Why am I writing this?
+I often have phases where I'm super productive and when I'm in an absolute rut.
+I'm not in control of this situation and I figured I should be doing somehting about it.
+I currently am in a good phase where I'm able to get things (not just the ones I have to do, even the ones I want to do) done.
+I've been reading some self-help books and also have been experimenting a few things around my routine and I'm feeling in control.
+I want to document this feeling of being in control and write down the things I'm doing to stay this way.
+This is a condensed form of all that I learnt so that it is helpful for my future self.
+If it helps you too, I'll be glad to know.

 # Why are (Good) Habits important?
 Many people get work done when there is a scary consequence of not doing something they ought to do.
 While they can get away with many such situations where they pulled an all-nighter to counter the weeks of procrastination, However, it results staying medicore.
 It doesn't challenge you to improve hence you never reach your maximum potential (which your future self would thank you for).
 It's like getting trapped in a local maxima.